spacetelescope/hstaxe/README.md

 staff supports the European astronomical community in exploiting the research opportunities provided by the earth-orbiting Hubble Space Telescope.

-The Developers have included, roughly in reverse order of who last worked on the software:
+The Developers have included, roughly in  order of who has worked on the software:
-Megan Sosey, STScI
-Howard Bushouse, STScI
-Richard Hook, ST-ECF/STScI
-Martin Kuemmel, ST-ECF

 Norbert Pirzkal, ST-ECF/STScI
 Markus Demleitner, ST-ECF
+Martin Kuemmel, ST-ECF
+Richard Hook, ST-ECF/STScI
+Howard Bushouse, STScI
+Megan Sosey, STScI

 Some versioning feature notes from the previous IRAF software package: